-Chicken parmigiana is similar to cioppino in that it’s a recipe created by Italian’s who immigrated to the northwest region of the United States and tweaked one of their country’s original recipes.
+Chicken parmigiana is similar to cioppino or Spaghetti and Meatballs, in that it’s a recipe created by Italian’s who immigrated to the northwest region of the United States and tweaked one of their country’s original recipes.
 In this case the traditional melanzane alla parmigiana, a.k.a. egg plant parmesan, was re-created in the states and turned into a new recipe, chicken parmesan.

 My SWAG (scientific wild a$$ guess) tells me that the eggplant was traded for chicken because egg plant likes to grow in warmer weather and if you’re living in the Northwest, chances of getting some ripe in season eggplant probably isn’t too high.

-- CHEF NOTE: Regardless of how and who created it, chicken parmigiana is delicious and comes together in under an hour, making it an impressive weeknight meal for family and friends.
+- CHEF NOTE: Regardless of how and who created it, this is delicious and comes together in under an hour, making it an impressive weeknight meal for family and friends.

 Chicken parmesan and chicken parmigiana is the exact same recipe.
 Parmigiani is the Italian word for the American adopted word, “Parmesan cheese.”
 I suppose when you say Parmigiani it makes it more authentic, right?